nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 alive, is not a cure, and the word matters.
 Gossip and heartbeats are a price, paid continuously, for as long as you insist on the claim, and much of the confusion in this space comes from treating the price as a cure.
 The shorter way to say the third failure was the first theorem we found on the way here: a certificate can be eternal, it can be checked offline, or it can be about now, and you may have any two of the three.[^eon] Eternal and offline is a receipt.
 Now is a phone call.

 That reframes a cost intuition most of us carry, and I held it for
 years: trust cost scales with the record, bigger log, more to check.
 It does not.
 The cost is per *claim*.
 A claim in the enduring class costs one certificate, forever, however large the record grows.
 A claim outside it costs a watcher, forever, however small the record is.
 Engineers have sorted claims into those two piles by trial and error for decades, and often got it backwards, building a vault where a receipt would do or handing out a receipt that silently expires.
 The calculus says which pile, in advance.
 It is also where transparency logs and blockchains part ways: not by size but by which claims they insist on.
-A blockchain insists on one claim a log does not, that there is a single current tip and this is it, and that claim is not monotone.
-Consensus is its price.
+A blockchain insists on one claim a log does not, that there is a single current tip, one true end of the record, and this is it, and that claim is not monotone.
+Consensus, every machine in the network stopping to agree, is its price.
 I am not calling anything broken, only saying what the bill is for, and that the discipline is to pay it for the one claim that needs it, on purpose, and for nothing else.

 ## Where an Artifact Stands